--Falcon Loan - The AFAS Falcon Loan is a no-interest loan that can provide Airmen with expedited financial assistance up to $750.
+-Falcon Loan - The Falcon Loan is a no-interest loan that can provide Airmen with expedited financial assistance up to $750.
 Less information is required to apply for this loan.
-The AFAS is intended for more for emergency situations such as; basic living expenses, vehicle expenses, emergency travel etc.
+The Falcon Loan is intended more for emergency situations such as: basic living expenses, vehicle expenses, emergency travel, etc.

--Standard Loan - AFAS Standard Assistance may be in the form of a no-interest loan or grant for amounts over $750.
-The Standard Assist loan is intended for unexpected emergency situations such as; basic living expenses, funeral expenses, pay/allotment problems, vehicle repair, emergency travel etc. A budget is required and payment is made to the final vendor/recipient (i.e. landlord for rent, mechanic for car repairs, etc).
+-Standard Loan - AFAS Standard Assistance Loan may be in the form of a no-interest loan or grant for amounts over $750.
+The Standard Assist loan is intended for unexpected emergency situations such as: basic living expenses, funeral expenses, pay/allotment problems, vehicle repair, emergency travel, etc. A budget is required and payment is made to the final vendor/recipient (i.e. landlord for rent, mechanic for car repairs, etc.).

 -General Henry H. Arnold Education Grant Program - The Arnold Education Grants range from $500 to $4,000 and are awarded to eligible Air Force dependents each year.
 The specific amount awarded correlates to a student’s particular level of financial need.
 The grant application process opens in November and closes in March.